Advertiser Disclosure

 Parents are used to filling out and providing documents for their kids, whether it’s for school, sports, or doctor’s appointments, so travel should be easy in comparison.
 Especially because we’re going to walk you through everything you need!

-If you’re planning on flying internationally, everyone, regardless of age, will need a passport.
+Everyone, regardless of age, will need a passport if you plan on flying internationally.
 While the process of getting a passport for your baby is relatively straightforward, it can take some time.
 The sooner you start the process, the better — even if you don’t have a trip planned.

 Flying domestically requires less paperwork for kids, but the rules do change based on age.